bbauska/UofM-Intro-HTML5/README.md

 </p>

 When you talk about accessibility almost everyone thinks about screen readers.
-They design and say, oh I&apos;'m gonna make sure that my page will read well on a screen reader.
-However, it&apos;'s much much more than that.
+They design and say, oh I&apos;m gonna make sure that my page will read well on a screen reader.
+However, it&apos;s much much more than that.
 While 1.8 million people are completely blind, we also have 8 million people who have difficulty reading ordinary newsprint even with their glasses on.
-So one of the things that we want to think about when we&apos;'re designing is more than just font size, we also need to think about color contrast.
+So one of the things that we want to think about when we&apos;re designing is more than just font size, we also need to think about color contrast.
 Your different font style.
 Can someone really see your page as easily as possible?